Silicon Web Costumer's Guild

 Submission Format

-Photos add interest to almost any type of article, so use as may as you need to illustrate what you're describing.
-For each photo you submit, please indicate whether it was taken by you or someone else.
-If someone else took the photo, also identify who took it, the original source (with URL if appropriate), and how you have the right to use it, such as:
+Photos and illustrations add interest to almost any type of article, so use as may as you need to show what you're describing.
+For each photo or illustration you submit, please indicate whether it was made by you or someone else.
+If someone else took the photo or created the illustration,, also identify who made it, the original source (with URL if appropriate), and how you have the right to use it, such as:

-Most photographers are nice people, and will often give you permission to use their photo if you ask politely, and explain that it will appear in a non-profit publication like VC.
-Because of copyright restrictions, VC cannot publish a photo unless you have the right to use it in your article.
+Most photographers and illustrators are nice people, and will give you permission to use their work if you ask politely, and explain that it will appear in a non-profit publication like VC.
+Because of copyright restrictions, VC cannot publish a photo or illustration unless you have the right to use it in your article.